BRAZIL – AMAPA (Macapa) Jan 14-15, 2022

 Facilities.
 Most of the original buildings still stand, with the exception of the hospital, which was dismantled by looters.

-Before being dismantled, a number of controversies occurred regarding the hospital’s X-ray machines.
+Before being dismantled, several controversies occurred regarding the hospital’s X-ray machines.
 As a local TV station reported, several marked boxes containing radioactive material were left behind.
 This generated fears of contamination among the population of nearby towns and cities, with people often mentioning the Goiânia accident, causing the authorities to remove the materials following an outcry.

 Sawmill.
 The town had a sawmill responsible for providing lumber for all the construction around.
 The sawmill and kiln still stand; however, most equipment is gone.